nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.
     * 3a1.
 Socius shows an error message.
     * 3a2.
 User enters a new request.
     * Steps 3a1-3a2 are repeated until the data entered are correct.

-Use case resumes from step 4.
+      Use case resumes at step 4.

 **Use case: Filter persons by tag**